pdcawley/bofh.org.uk/content/post/baking-with-emacs.md

 [^fn:1]: with a certain amount of handwaving to deal with the fact that a starter is strictly made with flour, water and starter.
 [^fn:2]: A few bakes went a little weird before I finally got things sorted.
+[^fn:3]: And several of you seem to be, so I wrote [another post](/2019/03/04/recursive-sql-recipes/) with a bit more detail and some sample code.
-[^fn:3]: Org-mode is an amazing emacs package that's a sort of outliner/task manager/publishing tool/spreadsheet/diary/literate programming environment.
+[^fn:4]: Org-mode is an amazing emacs package that's a sort of outliner/task manager/publishing tool/spreadsheet/diary/literate programming environment.
 It's bewilderingly capable, and is probably the primary driver of the emacs renaissance as people are coming to the editor for org-mode, and porting the rest of their environment - hence the rise of `evil-mode`, the emacs vim emulation layer.